- Visit famous sites in Berlin, like the Berlin Wall Museum, the Charlottenburg Palace, and the Botanical Gardens and Berlin Zoo!

 Credits earned at foreign institutions are transferable to UNL by departmental validation.
 Please review the Types of Credit page on the Education Abroad website.

 The program is open to undergraduate students at UNL and selection for the program is made by the Department of Modern Languages within the College of Arts and Sciences.
-Students must have completed at least German 101 by the program departure date.
+Students must have completed at least German 101 (or the equivalent) by the program departure date.

 Dr. Priscilla Hayden-Roy